 Temporary road signs with warnings like "Road Work Ahead" or "Left Shoulder Closed" must withstand strong gusts of wind.
-An inventor named Robert Sarkisian obtained two utility patents26 for a mechanism built upon two springs (the dual-spring design) to keep these and other outdoor signs upright despite adverse wind conditions.
+An inventor named Robert Sarkisian obtained two utility patents27 for a mechanism built upon two springs (the dual-spring design) to keep these and other outdoor signs upright despite adverse wind conditions.
 The holder of the now-expired Sarkisian patents, respondent Marketing Displays, Inc. (MDI), established a successful business in the manufacture and sale of sign stands incorporating the patented feature.
-MDI's stands for road signs were recognizable to buyers and users (it says) because the dual-spring design was visible near the base of the sign.27
+MDI's stands for road signs were recognizable to buyers and users (it says) because the dual-spring design was visible near the base of the sign.28

 MDI sold its stands under the trademark WINDMASTER.
 After the patents expired, a competitor, TrafFix, reverse engineered MDI's dual-spring sign stands and sold its own under the mark WINDBUSTER.
 During the term of the patents, of course, they prevented TrafFix from imitating the design of MDI's stands.
-But after their expiration, they provided "strong evidence that the features therein claimed are functional."
-Indeed, they claimed the very feature of the stands - the dual-spring design - that MDI now claimed was a trademark.
-Justice Kennedy's opinion for the Court offered the following explanation of how the design, as described in the patent, affected both the quality and the cost of the stands:

-- 22. In re Schmidt, App.
-No. 85910031 (USPTO Office Action July 12, 2013).

-- 23. Lanham Act § 2(e)(5)
+But after their expiration,

-- 24. Lanham act § 43(a)(3)
+^{25.} Lanham act § 43(a)(3)

-- 25. Qualitex Co. v.
+^{26.} Qualitex Co. v.
 Jacobson Prods.
 Co., 514 U.S. 159 (1995).

-- 26. Nos.
+^{27.} Nos.
 3,646,696 and 3,662,482

-Patented dual-spring design

-27. TrafFix Devices, Inc. v.
+^{28.} TrafFix Devices, Inc. v.
 Mktg.
 Displays, Inc., 532 U.S. 23 (2001).